Customer surveys not completed are like bird songs never heard or paintings never seen: so much effort but if no-one responds it’s all for nothing.

 Some question types are easy to answer and some are difficult.
 Too many difficult questions and your customers will give up.

-This is an easy question for a customer to answer, and one that can provide good insights to the business.
+Here’s an example of an easy question for a customer to answer, and one that can provide good insights to the business.

 You see, the same topic but very different impact for customers, and for the analysis of your data.